 Qualifications and Experience

-- Hold, or expect to hold by 15 October.
-2021, a PhD; or a Master’s degree plus at least three years of directly pertinent experience, in a relevant Social Sciences field (e.g., Environmental Social Sciences, Marine Conservation, Marine Protected Areas, or a related (inter/trans)discipline);
+- Hold, or soon complete, a PhD; or a Master’s degree plus at least three years of directly pertinent experience, in a relevant Social Sciences field (e.g., Environmental Social Sciences, Marine Conservation, Marine Protected Areas), or a related (inter/trans) discipline;

 - Solid background in one or more of the following research areas: human well-being; human dimensions of conservation, marine protected areas, fisheries, development, and/or resource management; social-ecological systems, resilience, and/or commons; multiple ways of knowing;